• Home

 Fast and full of flavor, this white chocolate peppermint bark recipe is incredibly versatile – it’s perfect for teacher appreciation gifts, last minute holiday gatherings and spur of the moment holiday gifts!
-Or, you can make it the star of your entertaining dessert spread and serve it with hot cocoa, white Russians or a dessert holiday cocktail!
 Continue to read on to learn all the tips and tricks for making white chocolate peppermint bark pretzels at home!

 Overhead photo of pieces of Peppermint Bark on a gray wood board with red and white holiday twine strewn over the bark.